-Qwa3 - Till (Wolf Creek or Alburnett formations) Generally 10 to 35 m (33-115 ft) of very dense, massive, fractured, loamy glacial till of the Wolf Creek or Alburnett formations with or without a thin loess mantle (Peoria Formation- less than 2 m) and intervening clayey Farmdale/Sangamon Geosol.
-This mapping unit encompasses narrowly dissected interfluves and side slopes, and side valley slopes.
-Drainage is variable from well drained to poorly drained.
+Qwa3 - Till (Wolf Creek or Alburnett formations) Generally 5 to 20 m (16-66 ft) of very dense, massive, fractured, loamy glacial till of the Wolf Creek or Alburnett formations.
+The Yarmouth Paleosol is formed in this unit, and it is overlain by Illinoian deposits.
+Drainage is variable from moderately well drained to poorly drained.
+This unit is shown only on the cross-section.